Skip to content

 No written agreement.
 Verbal agreements lead to misunderstandings that damage relationships and sometimes businesses.
 Always document content types, boundaries, revenue arrangements, and usage rights before any shoot.

 Not following through on promotion.
 A collaboration only works if both creators actively promote it.
-If one creator goes all-in while the other barely mentions it, the core value proposition — audience cross-pollination — fails entirely.
+If one goes all-in while the other barely mentions it, the core value proposition — audience cross-pollination — fails entirely.

-Protecting Yourself in Collaborations
+Protecting Yourself

 Legal protections: